qinweizhang/DISPENSE/README.md

-# SoSND
+# SoSAD
-Stack of Spiral Navigated Diffusion: a DPsti-TSE based method
+Stack of Spiral Aided Diffusion: a DPsti-TSE based method

-**This repo describes all the details for the Stack of Spiral Navigated Diffusion Prepared Stimulated-echo Sequence (SoSND) implementation.**
+**This repo describes all the details for the Stack of Spiral AIded Diffusion PREpared Stimulated-echo Sequence (SoSAIDPRESS) implementation.**

 ---